The Rodman Law Group: Industrial Hemp Attorneys

 Legal Status of Industrial Hemp:

-- CBD is not recognized by the FDA as a supplement or food additive
+- Industrial Hemp is not recognized by the FDA as a supplement or food additive, although Colorado permits its use in food manufacturing

-- Industrial hemp in Colorado requires registration with the Colorado Department of Agriculture (CDA)
+- Industrial hemp cultivation in Colorado requires registration with the Colorado Department of Agriculture (“CDA“)

-- The CDA does not have jurisdiction over the processing, sale, or distribution of industrial hemp, they only regulate cultivation
+- The CDA does not have jurisdiction over the sale or distribution of industrial hemp, they only regulate cultivation

-- The California Department of Food and Agriculture (CDFA) will administer the state’s Industrial Hemp Farming Act
+- The California Department of Food and Agriculture (“CDFA“) is the agency in California which administers the state’s Industrial Hemp program

 Why Choose RLG?